 Establish effective and formal linkages between the Network and the GEF Independent Evaluation Office to contribute to the evaluation of projects distill best practices and make the evaluation process more transparent and accountable to public.

-Strategic Objective 3: To Strengthen The GEF NGO Network Capacity
+Strategic Objective 3: To Strengthen The GEF-CSO Network Capacity

-Strategy 3.1 Enhance Governance capability of the GEF NGO Network
+Strategy 3.1 Enhance Governance capability of the GEF-CSO Network

 Enhance Network activities at the national levels